Paul Cochrane Zefram Review

 Introduction

 Paul Chochrane’s name has become something of a staple in the community of pedal builders and discerning players from the Tim/Timmy lines over the past two decades.
 The reason is that the pedals have become widely influential in the ever bourgeoning market for boutique builders who have looked to the Tim as the standard in “transparent” overdrive and distortion.
-With the Zefram, Mr. Cochrane seems less interested in carrying on the tradition of transparency and is taking aim at creating a sonic platform that offers much more character and range.
-Not that the Zefram doesn’t employ some of the highly musical and useable transparency.
+With the Zefram, Mr. Cochrane seems less interested in carrying on the tradition of transparency and is taking aim at creating a sonic platform that offers much more character and range, not that the Zefram doesn’t employ some of the highly musical and useable transparency.
 It offers a lovely sounding edge-of-breakup tone that allows the player to control the amount of harmonics and compression from the volume knob and pick attack.
-But, the Zefram goes further into tube screaming or Klon territory and into near high gain distortion with as much control of low end and mid as the player could want.
+But the Zefram goes further into tube screaming or Klon territory and into near high gain distortion, with as much control of low end and mid as the player could want.

 Zefram Layout & Design